Learn what the male g-spot is, how to find it, and how to stimulate it.

-Both of these positions allow for direct, unimpeded contact and can provide continual pleasure to both the giver and receiver.
+These positions allow for direct, unimpeded contact and provide continual pleasure to both the giver and receiver.

-That said, feel free to try other positions to see what feels best for you because different things feel better to different people.
+But feel free to try other positions, and see what feels best for you.

-For example, laying on your side while being penetrated is another potentially great way to target the prostate.
+For example, you might try laying on your side while being penetrated as a way to target the prostate.